scottwittenburg/spack/lib/spack/docs/pipelines.rst

 AWS_ACCESS_KEY_ID
 ^^^^^^^^^^^^^^^^^

-Needed when binary mirror is an S3 bucket.
+Optional.
+Only needed when binary mirror is an S3 bucket.

 ^^^^^^^^^^^^^^^^^^^^^
 AWS_SECRET_ACCESS_KEY
 ^^^^^^^^^^^^^^^^^^^^^

-Needed when binary mirror is an S3 bucket.
+Optional.
+Only needed when binary mirror is an S3 bucket.

 ^^^^^^^^^^^^^^^
 S3_ENDPOINT_URL
 ^^^^^^^^^^^^^^^

-Needed when binary mirror is an S3 bucket that is *not* on AWS.
+Optional.
+Only needed when binary mirror is an S3 bucket that is *not* on AWS.

 ^^^^^^^^^^^^^^^^^
 CDASH_AUTH_TOKEN
 ^^^^^^^^^^^^^^^^^

-Needed in order to report build groups to CDash.
+Optional.
+Only needed in order to report build groups to CDash.

 ^^^^^^^^^^^^^^^^^
 SPACK_SIGNING_KEY
 ^^^^^^^^^^^^^^^^^

-Needed to sign/verify binary packages from the remote binary mirror.
+Optional.
+Only needed if you want ``spack ci rebuild`` to trust the key you store in this variable, in which case, it will subsequently be used to sign and verify binary packages (when installing or creating buildcaches).
+You could also have already trusted a key spack know about, or if no key is present anywhere, spack will install specs using ``--no-check-signature`` and create buildcaches using ``-u`` (for unsigned binaries).